Skip to main content

 Another option is to get a free property profile report for any property in WA from our website.

 There are other costs you will need to think about when deciding how much you can afford to offer.
 These will be included in the total amount you spend on a property.
 Costs such as council and water rates, valuations, mortgage registration and Landgate fees.
-For a comprehensive list of home buying costs, read this article on our website.
+For a comprehensive list of home buying costs, read this article.

 Once you’ve done your research, you can use our handy Home Loan Borrowing Power Calculator to find out how much you can borrow for your first home.